Optimal control of the mean field equilibrium for a pedestrian tourists' flow model: Introduction

+We also note that the presence of a discontinuous final cost is by-passed using a characterization of the value function at some significant states, identifying at the same time a finite set of optimal controls.

 Consider as an example the historical center of the city of Venice, Italy.
-Tourists typically enter the city at the train station and from there they have two main alternative routes, a shorter and a longer one, to the main monuments.
-In the recent years, the shorter route have been particularly congested on peak days.
-For this reason, local authorities have introduced both some gates to slow down the access to the shorter route and some street signs to divert at least part of the tourist flow long the longer route.
+Tourists typically enter the city at the train station and from there they have two main routes, a shorter and a longer one, to major monuments.
+In recent years, the shorter route has been particularly congested on peak days.
+For this reason, local authorities have introduced both some gates to slow down the access to the shorter route and some street signs to divert at least part of the tourist flow along the longer route.